iraprabhu05/Spotify-Playlist-Analyzer/README.md

 API: Spotify Web API for retrieving user and playlist data

-## NOTE: View My Insights works only for allowed users as it requires spotify's Authorization since app is in deployment mode.
+## NOTE: View My Listening Insights works only for allowed users as it requires spotify's Authorization since app is in deployment mode.